 Our Outreach Services are designed to provide consultation to schools, community agencies and families of young adults, adolescents and children with autism and related disorders.
-We have a team of Board Certified Behavior Analysts, Special Educators and Therapeutic Instructors who are highly experienced with the unique needs of this population.
-Our outreach services include; formal behavioral assessments, training and ongoing supervision of teachers and direct service staff in schools and family homes, parent training, transition support and program curriculum tailored for individuals with significant needs.
+We have a team of Board Certified Behavior Analysts and Therapeutic Instructors who are highly experienced with the unique needs of this population.
+Our outreach services include; formal behavioral assessments, parent training, and transition support and program curriculum tailored for individuals with significant needs.

 GCFA performs formal assessments for young adults, adolescents and children with autism and related disorders.
 The following assessments provide the necessary information to develop an effective program: